 Shrove Tuesday (Pancake Day)

-Shrove Tuesday or βPancake Dayβ (oh to have a day dedicated to the gloriousness of those littles round circles!) is upon us.
-So I thought it was only fair that I share my tried and tested family-friendly scotch pancake recipe!Β
+Shrove Tuesday or ‘Pancake Day’ (oh to have a day dedicated to the gloriousness of those littles round circles!) is upon us.
+So I thought it was only fair that I share my tried and tested family-friendly pancake recipe using self raising flour!

-These ‘type’ of pancakes are also called Drop Scones (don’t ask me why), but they are absolutely a Scotch Pancake to me.
-And I’ve amended the traditional ingredient list to use self-raising flour instead of plain (all purpose).
+I've amended the traditional pancake ingredient list to use self-raising flour instead of plain (all purpose).
 Anything to make my life easier!

 Quite frankly, I was tired of adding baking powder to plain flour.
 I wanted to simplify various other recipes I'd tried; from multiple ingredients down to just a few essentials.
 And after many trials, this recipe was created!